addyosmani/backbone-fundamentals/index.md

 * [Backbone Validations - HTML5 inspired validations](https://github.com/n-time/backbone.validations)

 In time, there will be tutorials in the book covering some of these resources but until then, please feel free to check them out.

+<a name="conclusions">Conclusions</a>
+---

+That's it for 'Developing Backbone.js Applications'.
+I hope you found this book both useful, enlightening and a good start for your journey into exploring Backbone.js.

+Remember, If there are other topics or areas of this book you feel could be expanded further, please feel free to let me know, or better yet, send a pull request upstream.
+I'm always interested in making this title as comprehensive as possible.

+Until next time, the very best of luck with the rest of your journey!

 ---
 Copyright Addy Osmani, 2012.